jmaas/splunk-configs-clustering/notes/setup-search-cluster.md

 pass4SymmKey = whatever
 replication_factor = 1
 shcluster_label = shcluster1
+# use only if you have a single-node search head cluster
+dynamic_election = 0
 ```

 Alternatively you can use the CLI to configure the search head cluster member: